preignition/program-user-guide/how-to-guides/survey-app/form-editor/easy-read.md

 4. Images can be added to complement questions

 {% hint style="info" %}
-The 'Easy Read' version renders the form and the interface differently, but answers to questions are stored in the same dataset as for other versions of the survey.&#x20;
+The 'Easy Read' version renders the form and the interface differently, but answers to questions are stored in the same dataset as for other versions of the survey.
 In the analytics, it is possible to create a subset of the data, consisting of answers submitted using the Easy Read version of a form.
 {% endhint %}

 ## Step 1